gap-prog/Competitive-Programming/tutorials/gold/README.md

 # Gold

-The gold section will go over topics primarily seen in USACO gold compet
+The gold section will go over topics primarily seen in USACO gold competitions.
-    itions.